f-neumann77/HyperKAN/README.md

 # HyperKAN
-Replacement classic layers with Kolmogorov-Arnold layers for Hyperspectral data classification
+The objective of this research is to replace classical neural network layers with Kolmogorov-Arnold layers for the classification of hyperspectral data.

-We propose new approach fro increasing hyperspectral classifiers performance
+A novel approach to enhancing the efficacy of hyperspectral classifiers is proposed.
 # Demo

-For start train and test set model, dataset and params in _demo_train_predict.py_ and to execute `python3 demo_train_predict.py`
+To get started:
+1. install dependencies `pip3 install -r requirements.txt`
+2. create `datasets` folder with datasets files or set desired paths in `datasets_config.py`
+3. set up the training and test model and specify the dataset name in `demo_train_predict.py`
+4. run `python3 demo_train_predict.py`

 # Acknowledgements
-We used basic implementations of architectures from repositories:
+We have been using basic implementations of architectures from the following repositories:

 1) [DeepHyperX](https://github.com/nshaud/DeepHyperX)
 2) [HSI_SSFTT](https://github.com/zgr6010/HSI_SSFTT)